danielharrell/open-eyes-lect-2017-18/Open.md

 # Part One {#one}

-We use the word "open" in ways that range from the prosaic to the profound:

     - "I can't get the jar open."
     - "When does the store open?"
     - "The window is open."